jaumebecks/go-playground/concurrency/file-generator/README.md

 |-------------------------|----------|-------|--------|--------|----------|----------|
 | int (PK auto-increment) | int      | float | string | string | string   | boolean  |

+### Solution approach

+Given a result set from the provided table, the idea is to generate a file.
+The approach consist on having one method for each methodology (sequential/parallel) which will share common functionalities such as writing into a file, checking errors or creating common data structures.

+#### Sequential code
+The idea is to iterate over the total amount of rows, create common data structures, and directly write into a CSV file on each iteration

+#### Parallel code
+The idea is to split the total amount of rows into smaller chunks, create common data structures from these chunks, spin a goroutines for each chunk, which will generate a part of the file, and finally join all parts into a single final file.

+This process will get benefit of `sync.WaitGroup` builtin functionality, to control the amount of workers that will generate the smaller files

 ### Benchmark